webplatform/docs/concepts/programming/drawing_images_onto_canvas/index.md

 '''Comment:''' ''Is this even possible considering that we cannot pass dom elements to a worker?
 I've tried this and I get exceptions.
 We should mention web workers since they can do work for a canvas, but not drawing work I'm afraid.
 Or...?''

+'''Comment:''' ''You are right.
+We cant draw onto a canvas using a worker.
+But we should mention, that workers can be used to manipulate the pixel data of a canvas.
+We can pass the pixel data to a worker, do some work with it and pass it pack''

 ==Using WebGL for Drawing?==

 * WebGL is a 2D API!